-16 Dec Why and When to Power Rake Your Lawn
+24 Jun Why and When to Dethatch Your Omaha Lawn

 Suspect your lawn may need to be dethatched?
 Before you proceed you should know that not every lawn requires power raking or “dethatching”.
 However, whenever thatch has built up in the lawn you should strongly consider it.
 Thatch is harmful to your turf and there comes a point when getting rid of that thatch becomes essential for your yard’s health.
 Here is some important information to consider if you are thinking about having your lawn dethatched.

 Before you do anything, you should check to see how thick your lawn’s thatch layer is.
 You can do this by taking a spade or a garden trowel and digging out a small wedge from the soil.
 You can then get an idea of just how much thatch is present.
-If the layer of thatch exceeds 2 inches, then it is time to consider dethatching your lawn or hiring a lawn care professional in Omaha to take care of it for you.
+If the layer of thatch exceeds 1 inch, then it is time to consider dethatching your lawn or hiring a professional dethatching service to take care of it for you.
 You may have already noticed the signs before testing such as weak growth and dull grass color.

-Keep in mind, every lawn project in Nebraska such as over seeding and aerating, or dethatching should be done during the cooler seasons which means the turf is in peak growing seasons.
-In Omaha where Kentucky bluegrass is the most prominent grass type this usually means in the Spring or Fall.
-You want to do it during this time of the year because the active grass growth is necessary for the instant and speedy recovery of the lawn.
+Keep in mind, lawn services such as aerating, overseeding, and dethatching in Nebraska should be done during the cooler seasons which means the turf is in peak growing season.
+In Omaha, where Kentucky bluegrass is the most prominent grass type this usually means in the Spring or Fall.
+You want to do it during this time of the year because active grass growth is necessary for the instant and speedy recovery of the lawn.

-Customers sometimes confuse the difference between de-thatching their lawn and having it aerated.
-It is important to keep in mind that these are two completely different process’ and each serves its own purpose in the overall health of your lawn.
-Aeration removes 3” plugs from the soil that does include the thatch layer, but these cores are only pulled sporadically throughout the yard.
-Aeration is not the best option for removing thatch, but it does create a clear path for water, nutrient and oxygen to reach deeper into the soil.
-Performing the two services in tandem will yield the best result as aerating loosens up compacted soil and turf therefore helping to prepare the lawn for dethatching.
+Customers sometimes confuse the difference between dethatching their lawn and having it aerated.
+It is important to keep in mind that these are two completely different processes, and each serves its own purpose in the overall health of your lawn.
+Lawn aeration removes 3-4” plugs from the soil that does include the thatch layer, but these cores are only pulled sporadically throughout the yard.
+There are many benefits of lawn aeration, but it is not the best option for removing thatch.
+Performing the two services in tandem will yield the best result as aerating loosens up compacted soil and turf, therefore, helping to prepare the lawn for dethatching.
 This also helps speed up the breakdown of existing thatch.
+Learn more about.

 How to Dethatch Your Lawn

-When it comes to removing the thatch from your lawn, we usually recommended calling a professional lawn service because of the backbreaking labor and expensive equipment that is required.
-Excessive thatch can require more than one dethatching because attempting to remove it all at once can result in damage to the grass roots.
+When it comes to removing the thatch from your lawn, we usually recommend calling a professional lawn service because of the backbreaking labor and expensive equipment that is required.
+Excessive thatch can require more than one dethatching because attempting to remove it all at once can result in damage to the grass.

 Here are the three common ways of dethatching a lawn.